-Complete Monster: The Real Alex Mercer.
-Not only does he brag about making a deadly virus 10x deadlier, when asked how he felt about his work and the human test subjects involved, he replied, "I wasn't being paid to feel".
+Complete Monster: The Real Alex Mercer not only brags about making a deadly virus 10x deadlier, but when asked how he felt about his work and the human test subjects involved, he replied, "I wasn't being paid to feel".
 Even worse, when he was cornered by Blackwatch agents at Penn Station, he decided to unleash the Blacklight Virus on Manhattan, resulting in the deaths of over 10 million people in a truly callous act of Taking You with Me, even though he knew his own sister was in the city at the time.
-The man-eating virus itself even expresses disgust at what Alex did.
+Even the man-eating virus itselfexpresses disgust at what Alex did.

 Crazy Awesome: Almost everything you can do in this game.
 Kick a helicopter to death, throw a car at it, throw another helicopter you just shot down at it, throw people at it... the possibilities are endless.

 Which is all the more ironic that the Devs went the Friendly Rival route.

 Foe Yay: There's a disturbing amount of this between Mercer and Greene.
 The Supreme Hunter is effectively created in a metaphorical birthing scene after a metaphorical sexual moment between Mercer and Greene.
 And given the protagonist's true nature, it could probably be seen as Parental Incest as well.